 MariaDB Tutorial

-MariaDB is an open-source relational database management system (RDBMS) that is a highly compatible drop-in replacement of MySQL.
+MariaDB is an open-source relational database management system (RDBMS), a highly compatible drop-in replacement of MySQL.

 MariaDB was developed as a software fork of MySQL in 2009 in response to Oracle’s acquisition of MySQL.
-MariaDB intends to remain free and open-source software under the GNU General Public License.
+MariaDB intends to remain free, open-source software under the GNU General Public License.

-The MariaDB tutorial website provides you with practical knowledge and skills so that you can master MariaDB quickly.
+The MariaDB tutorial website provides you with practical knowledge and skills to master MariaDB quickly.
 To get the best out of the tutorials, you should be familiar with RDBMS concepts.
 However, it is not required.

 Getting Started with MariaDB